Wiii-1/ComArch-and-DAA/PT1/Data_struct/Readme.md

 ## End note
 Sir thank you sir for understanding and giving me this opportunity to learn by myself, I want to apologize that this is the only output that I managed to produce & possibly can't finish PT 2 due to all of our other subjects have the same due date.
 I home you understand it sir and thank you sir that I learned something at least.
+Also I'm tired I can't  do any more line by line explanation.